-Displace Yourself is made up of core members Jennifer Nevin and Mike Auger.
-We collaborate with some fantastic other artists on a project basis.
-We also work closely with grass root organisations and communities in the towns we visit who are integral to the development of our shows.
+Displace Yourself is made up of core members Jennifer Nevin and Mike Auger and the Creating Together Collaborators.
+We work closely with a creative producer and some fantastic other artists on a project basis.
+We also work with grass root organisations and local communities in the towns we visit who are integral to the development of our shows.

-Mike Auger (Co-Artistic Director) A choreographer, musician and physical theatre practitioner based in the UK.
+Mike Auger (Founder and Co-Artistic Director) A choreographer, musician and physical theatre practitioner based in the UK.
 Mike is trained in clowning, singing and movement studying at East 15 Acting School and The Grotovski Institute in Poland.
 Mike has worked with companies such as Told by an Idiot, Riding Lights and Bear Trap and worked with local Homeless Theatre Company, Urban Sprawl choreographing their recent Street Theatre production.
-Recent acting credits include Odd Doll’s ‘The Worried Walrus’ and Uncanny Theatre’s “You had to Be There”.
+Acting credits include Odd Doll’s ‘The Worried Walrus’ and Uncanny Theatre’s “You had to Be There”.
 Over the last 10 years Mike has performed as a singer/songwriter and also hosted a live acoustic night in London.
-Mike is The Associate Music Artist at Mind the Gap Theatre and composes music for Displace Yourself and other companies including Yorkshire Life Aquatic and Buglight Theatre.
+Mike was The Associate Music Artist at Mind the Gap Theatre and composes music for Displace Yourself and other companies including Two Tonne, Yorkshire Life Aquatic and Buglight Theatre.

 Experts by Experience A collective of individuals who have direct experience of the themes we are exploring and offer vital insight into the emotional realities of displacement and social exclusion.
 To date this has included, not limited, to:

 People seeking sanctuary

 People with experience of or at risk of homelessness